Systems: Win 10, Office 365, Microsoft Teams, LeanIX, SharePoint.

 Systems: Win 10, Office 365, ServiceNow, LeanIX, Microsoft Teams.

-Based on the results of the §44 KWG audit and the resulting necessary restructuring of IT governance and the IT outsourcing to the parent company Munich Re, a new IT contract framework was created.
-Regulatory requirements of KAMaRisk, KAIT, VAIT, and DORA as well as the results of the §44 audit had to be considered.
-During requirements gathering, the business, compliance department, and legal department were closely involved.
-Parallel to contract drafting, an outsourcing and information register was set up and missing information was requested from third-party service providers.
-The biggest challenge was integrating service requirements within the complex and politically influenced relationship between parent and subsidiary companies without neglecting legal requirements.
-Additionally, a requirements specification for implementing the regulatory requirements based on the newly created contract and the corporate guidelines for adaptation in the ITSM tool ServiceNow was created, and the implementation of these requirements was supported.
-The following contract documents were created in the project:
+Based on the results of the KWG Section 44 audit and the resulting necessary restructuring of IT governance and IT outsourcing to the parent company MunichRe, a new IT contract framework was created.
+The regulatory requirements of KAMaRisk, KAIT, VAIT and DORA, as well as the Section 44 audit results, had to be taken into account.
+During the requirements gathering, business units, the compliance department and the legal department were closely involved.
+Parallel to the contract drafting, an outsourcing and information register was established and missing information was requested from third-party service providers.
+The biggest challenge was integrating the service requirements within the complex and politically influenced relationship between the parent company and its subsidiary without neglecting legal requirements.
+Additionally, a requirements specification for the implementation of regulatory requirements based on the newly created contract and corporate guidelines was created for adjustment in the ITSM tool ServiceNow, and the implementation of the requirements was supported.
+The following contract documents were created during the project:

 Systems: Win 10, Office 2016, Matrix42, Atlassian JIRA, Atlassian Confluence.

-The IT service provider ITSG was commissioned by the AOK Federal Association to build an infrastructure for the electronic patient record (ePA) and the 'AOK Mein Leben' app.
-In addition, ITSG takes over operation and support for both services.
-In the first phase, an operations concept according to ITIL v4 was created, with mandatory consideration of the gematik requirements.
-In the second phase, the concept approved by the clients was implemented.
-Other tasks included:
+The IT service provider ITSG was commissioned by the AOK Federal Association to build an infrastructure for the electronic patient record (ePA) and the "AOK Mein Leben" app.
+In addition, ITSG takes over the operation and support for both services.
+In the first phase, an operations concept was created according to ITIL v4, taking into account the mandatory requirements of gematik.
+In the second phase, the concept approved by the client was implemented.
+Further tasks included:

-Systems: Win 10, Office 2016, HelpLine, OTRIS Contract; Atlassian Confluence.
+Systems: Win 10, Office 2016, HelpLine, OTRIS Contract, Atlassian Confluence.

-Systems: Win 10, Office 2016, AGIL Datawarehouse.
+Systems: Win 10, Office 2016, AGIL Data Warehouse.

-Systems: Win 10, Office 2016.
+Systems: Windows 10, Office 2016.

-Systems: Win 10, Office 2016.
+Systems: Windows 10, Office 2016.

-Systems: Win 10, Office 2016, MS Project.
+Systems: Windows 10, Office 2016, MS Project.

 Operational documentation:**